Skip to content

 }

-List endpoints return data as an array, along with a page object for pagination:
+List endpoints return data as an array.
+Paginated list endpoints also include a page object:

 json